sbekca/cursordrop/README.md

 ## The Solution

 CursorDrop is a tiny floating pill that sits on top of your editor.
-Drop a file on it or Ctrl+V a screenshot — the remote path appears in your terminal instantly.
+Drop a file on it or paste a screenshot — the remote path appears in your terminal instantly.
 The actual upload happens in the background.

 ## How Fast?

 - **Drag a file** → path appears instantly, upload runs in background
-- **Ctrl+V a copied file** → instant (native Win32 clipboard, no PowerShell)
+- **Paste a copied file** → instant
-- **Ctrl+V a screenshot** → ~50ms (native GDI+ encoding, no PowerShell)
+- **Paste a screenshot** → ~50ms on Windows (native GDI+), ~100ms on macOS (native NSBitmapImageRep)

 The path is pasted into your terminal before any network call happens.
 By the time you finish typing your prompt and hit Enter, the file is already there.

 ## Install

+### Windows

 1. Install [AutoHotkey v2](https://www.autohotkey.com/)
 2. Download `CursorDrop.ahk`
 3. Double-click to run

-That's it.
+### macOS

+1. Download and unzip `CursorDrop-macOS.zip`
+2. Run `bash install.sh`
+3. Grant Accessibility access when prompted

+Requires Xcode command line tools (the install script will prompt if missing).
+No other dependencies.

 ## Requirements

-- Windows 10/11
-- AutoHotkey v2
 - SSH key auth configured — `scp yourhost:/path` must work without a password prompt
 - Cursor or VS Code connected to a remote server via Remote-SSH
+- Windows 10/11 or macOS 13+
 - [FFmpeg](https://ffmpeg.org/) (optional — only needed for video frame extraction)

 ## Usage

-**Drag and drop** — drag any file from Explorer onto the pill.
+**Drag and drop** — drag any file from Explorer/Finder onto the pill.

-**Clipboard paste** — copy a file (right-click → Copy) or take a screenshot (Win+Shift+S), click the pill, press Ctrl+V.
+**Clipboard paste** — copy a file or take a screenshot, then:
+- **Windows:** click the pill, press Ctrl+V
+- **macOS:** press Ctrl+Cmd+V from anywhere, or click the ⬆ menubar icon

-**Watch folder** — drop files into `%USERPROFILE%\CursorDrop\` from any app.
+**Watch folder** — drop files into `~/CursorDrop/` from any app.
 They're automatically uploaded and the local copy is deleted.
 Works great with [LocalSend](https://localsend.org/) for sending files from your phone.

 **Right-click menu:**
 - Pin/unpin to editor window